nyorain/vil/docs/own/done.md

+- [x] We export dlg and swa symbols that we shouldn't export!
+See nm -gDC --defined-only --numeric-sort libVkLayer_live_introspection.so | less
+- [x] when the applications creates a resource with usage_exclusive and we overwrite it to concurrent, we modify the queue ownership transitions.
+But this breaks when queue ownership transition is combined with layout transition.
+The application will then do the same transition twice with our hooks.
+Not sure about proper solution yet, somehow filter out on of the transitions?
 - [x] device.cpp creation: handle case that vulkan12 is not available and that VK_KHR_GET_PHYSICAL_DEVICE_PROPERTIES_2 was not enabled
 - [x] for debugging: track size of VkDeviceMemory objects created for